Submissions

 The contributions are internally peer reviewed by a dedicated editorial group who review for accuracy, right to health relevance, interest, and originality.
 Reviewers’ comments are written to assist students to achieve publication standards.
 The editors reserve the right to reject papers that do not meet adequate standards.
 All essays accepted for publication will be published online, and some select essays may be included in the Journal.

 Student essays must be between 3000 and 5000 words, including references.
 They should include an abstract of no more than 200 words.
-They must adhere to the Journal Style Guide reference section and use the numeric reference system.
+They must adhere to the Editorial Style Guide reference section and use the numeric reference system.

 Students are also encouraged to submit blogs.